zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 To generate both global (`zowe.config.json`) and user (`zowe.config.user.json`) config files, issue the command `zowe config init --global-config --user-config`.

-In your user-specific file, notice that the top level defaults, plugins, and secure fields are empty.
-The profiles do not have any properties.
+In your user-specific file, notice that the "defaults" object is empty and the profiles do not have any properties.
 You can add your connection details as properties here to override properties in `zowe.config.json`, or add add new connections.
 ## Editing global configuration

 After the initial setup, you can define additional mainframe services to the global (or user-specific) configuration file.